 SQE: How to qualify as a solicitor

-There are currently two routes to qualifying as a solicitor: the Legal Practice Course (LPC) and the Solicitors Qualifying Examination (SQE).
+The current route to qualifying as a solicitor in England and Wales is no longer the Legal Practice Course (LPC), but rather the Solicitors Qualifying Examination (SQE).

 The main difference between the LPC and the SQE is that the SQE is an assessment, not a course.